wso2/docs-is/en/docs/references/extend/host-authentication-endpoint-on-a-different-server.md

 First, let's set up the Tomcat server to host the authentication portal in your WSO2 Identity Server.

-1. Download and install WSO2 IS and apache-tomcat on your local machine.
+1. Download and install WSO2 IS and Apache Tomcat on your local machine.

     !!! info
         Let’s consider the WSO2 IS installation as `<IS_HOME>` and the Tomcat installation as `<TOMCAT_HOME>`.